Widerstand (magazine)

 Widerstand.
 Zeitschrift für nationalrevolutionäre Politik (German: Resistance.
-Magazine for national-revolutionary politics) was a monthly magazine established in Germany in 1926 to advocate National Bolshevism.
+Magazine for national-revolutionary politics) was a monthly magazine established in Germany in 1926 to advocate national-revolutionary idea.
 It was published in Berlin, under the editorship of Ernst Niekisch.
 Prominent contributors included Ernst Jünger, Friedrich Georg Jünger, A. Paul Weber, August Winnig, and Joseph E. Drexel.
 The newspaper was shut down in December 1934.
-After a time in the underground, Niekisch was arrested and held in Nazi concentration camps from 1937 to 1945.
+After a time in the underground, Niekisch was arrested and held in Nazi prisons from 1937 to 1945.